-In aerobic mitochondria, complexes I and II of the ETC reduce ubiquinone generating ubiquinol, which is re-oxidised by complex III and the electrons transferred to O_2 via complex IV.
-This regeneration of ubiquinone is important for maintaining the activity of complex I. Complexes I, III and IV also pump protons across the inner mitochondrial membrane, generating a proton gradient that can be used by the F_0F_1 ATP-synthase of complex V to make ATP, as well as supporting protein import into the organelle.
-Our data suggest that the ETC has been reduced to different degrees in C. porcatum and M. contortus and completely lost, along with the mitochondrial genome, in P. frontata (Figure 3).
+In aerobic mitochondria, complexes I and II of the ETC reduce ubiquinone generating ubiquinol, which is reoxidized by complex III and the electrons transferred to $O_2$ via complex IV.
+This regeneration of ubiquinone is important for maintaining the activity of complex I. Complexes I, III, and IV also pump protons across the inner mitochondrial membrane, generating a proton gradient that can be used by the $F_0F_1$ ATP-synthase of complex V to make ATP, as well as supporting protein import into the organelle.
+Our data suggest that the ETC has been reduced to different degrees in C. porcatum and M. contortus and completely lost, along with the mitochondrial genome, in P. frontata (fig. 3).

-The subunits of complex I can be divided into three functionally and structurally distinct sub-complexes or modules (Hunte, et al. 2010).
-They comprise the membrane-embedded, proton pumping P-module (Nad1-Nad6 subunits), the ubiquinone-reducing Q-module (Nad7-Nad10 subunits), and the peripheral, hydrophilic, NADH-dehydrogenase N-module (73 kDa, 24 kDa and 51 kDa subunits) (Hunte, et al. 2010).
-M. contortus appears to have an almost complete complex I with only the Nad4L and Nad6 subunits not detected.
-These two subunits are typically encoded by mtDNA, and whilst they form part of the P-module, they are distinct from the antiporter-like subunits, Nad2, Nad4 and Nad5 (Figure 2a), which directly pump protons (Hunte, et al. 2010).
-A similarly complete complex I was previously inferred for N. ovalis, and inhibitor studies for this species have shown that this is responsible for generating the hydrogenosome membrane potential (Boxma, et al. 2005; de Graaf, et al. 2011).
+The subunits of complex I can be divided into three functionally and structurally distinct subcomplexes or modules (Hunte et al. 2010).
+They comprise the membrane-embedded, proton-pumping P-module (Nad1-Nad6 subunits), the ubiquinone-reducing Q-module (Nad7-Nad10 subunits), and the peripheral, hydrophilic, NADH-dehydrogenase N-module (73-, 24-, and 51-kDa subunits) (Hunte et al. 2010).
+Metopus contortus appears to have an almost complete complex I with only the Nad4L and Nad6 subunits not detected.
+These two subunits are typically encoded by mtDNA, and while they form part of the P-module, they are distinct from the antiporter-like subunits, Nad2,

+Nad4, and Nad5 (fig. 2a), which directly pump protons (Hunte et al. 2010).
+A similarly complete complex I was previously inferred for N. ovalis, and inhibitor studies for this species have shown that this is responsible for generating the hydrogenosome membrane potential (Boxma et al. 2005; de Graaf et al. 2011).
 We identified all three nuclear-encoded subunits of the N-module for C. porcatum, and three subunits of the Q-module.
 Given that most of the missing complex I subunits are typically encoded by mtDNA, for which we have little C. porcatum data, we speculate that this species has also retained a functional complex I. Although P. frontata appears to have lost all of the proton-pumping ETC complexes including complex I, a membrane potential needed to support protein import might be generated (Klingenberg and Rottenberg 1977) by the electrogenic exchange of ADP for ATP across the inner hydrogenosome membrane.
 We identified members of the mitochondrial carrier family (MCF) of inner membrane transport proteins, which could potentially mediate exchange of ADP for ATP, for all three species including P. frontata.

-Under aerobic conditions, mitochondrial complex II oxidises succinate to fumarate, transferring electrons to FAD that can be used to reduce ubiquinone to ubiquinol.
+Under aerobic conditions, mitochondrial complex II oxidizes succinate to fumarate, transferring electrons to flavin adenine dinucleotide (FAD) that can be used to reduce ubiquinone to ubiquinol.
 We detected the catalytic subunit of complex II (SdhA) for C. porcatum, and both SdhA and SdhB were detected for M. contortus.
-Nuclear genes for these two proteins were also previously identified for N. ovalis (Boxma, et al. 2005; de Graaf, et al. 2011).
-In the absence of complexes III and IV, ubiquinone can be regenerated from ubiquinol by complex II acting in reverse as a fumarate reductase, using electrons from ubiquinol to convert fumarate into succinate (Tielens, et al. 2002).
-The TCA cycle enzymes citrate synthase (CS), aconitase (ACO) and isocitrate dehydrogenase (IDH) are not needed for ubiquinone regeneration by this route and appear to have been lost by all three species.
-The products of previous metabolic labelling experiments for N. ovalis (Boxma, et al. 2005) are consistent with ity of inone edox electrons to nsferase ynthesis tomic data uggests enditions.

-succinate production by fumarate reduction, and also suggest that the TCA cycle is incomplete for this species.
+Nuclear genes for these two proteins were also previously identified for N. ovalis (Boxma et al. 2005; de Graaf et al. 2011).
+In the absence of complexes III and IV, ubiquinone can be regenerated from ubiquinol by complex II acting in reverse as a fumarate reductase, using electrons from ubiquinol to convert fumarate into succinate (Tielens et al. 2002).
+The tricarboxylic acid (TCA) cycle enzymes citrate synthase (CS), aconitase (ACO), and isocitrate dehydrogenase (IDH) are not needed for ubiquinone regeneration by this route and appear to have been lost by all three species.
+The products of previous metabolic labeling experiments for N. ovalis (Boxma et al. 2005) are consistent with succinate production by fumarate reduction and also suggest that the TCA cycle is incomplete for this species.